Welcome to SMART

 License

-This project is released under the MIT License.
+SMART is released under the MIT License.

-Copyright © 2025 Carnegie Mellon University
+Copyright (c) 2025 Carnegie Mellon University